tamontealegrep/MarketplaceCondition/README.md

 - OneHotScaler: Designed for handling one-hot encoded variables, this transformer maintains data integrity by leaving such variables unchanged.
 - DataScaler: This class orchestrates the scaling process by leveraging the aforementioned transformers within a predefined pipeline.
 Columns designated for standardization, min-max scaling, week scaling, weekday scaling, and one-hot encoding are organized and transformed accordingly.

-Users are encouraged to explore the implementation of `DataScaler()` provided code, located at path `src/features/data_process.py`, to gain a deeper understanding of the intricacies involved in data scaling and transformation.
+Users are encouraged to explore the implementation of `DataScaler()` provided code, located at path `src/features/data_process.py` and in Appendix B, to gain a deeper understanding of the intricacies involved in data scaling and transformation.

 ```python
 scaler = DataScaler()